Error-331/code_tests/docs/bible/quotes.md

 **(1 Thessalonians 5:14 NIV)**

 ...Correction and patience must go hand in hand.
 Correction without patience is anger.
 Patience without correction is avoidance.
 Being a godly leader requires both in equal balance...

+##### Overcoming Procrastination

+"If a man is lazy, the rafters sag; If his hands are idle, the house leaks."

+**(Ecclesiastes 10:18 NIV)**

+...It may seem harsh, but laziness is a leaned behavior...

+...In the same way it takes time to develop patterns of procrastination...